brayden-dowson/TheRiptide/README.md

 Spawn as two teams CHAOS and NTF in a ratio of 1:1.
 CHAOS must steal all the items in the facility while NTF must stop them.
 The CHAOS can let SCPs and Class-D out.
 CHAOS receive reward items on successfully stealing items.
 CHAOS win if they steal all the items while NTF win if they survive all 7 spawn waves and kill all the CHAOS, SCPs and Class-Ds.
 If the Nuke goes off the winner is decided by who was in the lead stolen/protected.

 ### Dog Infection
 [recommended player count 30+] Light is locked down and everyone spawns as ClassD in light with one dog.
-Dog can infect Class-Ds on kill, the last ClassD alive wins.
+Dog can infect Class-Ds on kill, the last ClassD alive wins!

 ### Dogs In The Dark
 All facility lights disabled.
 All SCPs will be SCP939.
 Everyone will spawn with a Flashlight.